tholonia/iching_cli/book/v2/markdown/hexagram_20.md

 ##### The Sculptor’s Awakening (Man vs. Man)
 ### *In the style of Haruki Murakami*

 #### In a bustling city, a reclusive sculptor named Keiji lived on the top floor of a derelict apartment building.
-His life was a continual struggle against the mundane pressures of urban existence, yet his heart was set on one quiet ambition—to sculpt a masterpiece that reflected the essence of life itself.
+His life was a continual struggle against the mundane pressures of urban existence, yet his heart was set on one quiet ambition, to sculpt a masterpiece that reflected the essence of life itself.
 Keiji’s studio was filled with stones of potential, each whispering possibilities that only he could discern.

 The essential quality of Emergence revealed itself as Keiji stood before a raw stone, the embodiment of infinite potential.
 The vision of creation lay dormant within, awaiting the whisper of his chisel.
 Watching the shadows dance across its surface, Keiji felt an awakening stir within him, promising a form yet to be realized.
 In that moment of clarity, he sensed that shifting energies within would demand that inspiration moved seamlessly into creation.